next-book/next-book.info/content-en/newsletter/nl-7/index.md

 Well, that’s it for today.
 What are the other things you miss in digital books?
 Feel free to reply to this e-mail :)

-I’ve been experimenting with mobile screen recording, so perhaps there’ll be a more thrilling demonstration of our B.R.E.A.K.T.H.R.O.U.G.H.S. down the line :-)
+I’ve been experimenting with mobile screen recording, so perhaps there’ll be a more thrilling demonstration of our *breakthroughs* down the line :-)